OGRECave/ogre/Docs/src/tutorials/hlms.md

 This component allows you to manage shader variations of a specific shader template.
-It is a different take to the Uber shader management, but instead of using plain `#ifdef`s it uses a custom, more powerful preprocessor language.
+It is a different take to the Uber shader management, but instead of using plain
+@c \#ifdefs it uses a custom, more powerful preprocessor language.

 Additionally it allows you to define a set of abstract properties that are then used to configure the shader generation.